DanielCaz/computer-caffeinator/README.md

 ## Configuration

 The project uses a `config.json` file to manage settings.
+This file is **automatically created with default values** if it does not exist.

-You can customize the following:
+You can customize the settings directly through the application GUI or by editing `config.json`:

 - `ms_word_path`: Path to the Microsoft Word executable.
 - `coordinates`: Screen coordinates for clicking the "Blank document" template.